JiuTian-VL/Optimus-2/README.md

 ## :new: Updates
+- [06/2025] :fire: We released the third generation of Minecraft agent, [Optimus-3](https://arxiv.org/pdf/2506.10357)!
+[Play with Optimus-3 now!](https://github.com/JiuTian-VL/Optimus-3) We are refactoring Optimus-1 and Optimus-2 to adapt them to the new framework, like Optimus-3.
 - [04/2025] :fire: We release the MGOA dataset on [Hugging Face](https://huggingface.co/datasets/MinecraftOptimus/MGOA).
-Codes and ckpt are coming soon.
 - [03/2025] :fire: [Project page](https://cybertronagent.github.io/Optimus-2.github.io/) released.
 - [02/2025] :fire: [Arxiv paper](https://arxiv.org/abs/2502.19902) released.